cardosoguisilva/post-install-config/README.md

 </p>

 <h1>osTicket: Post-Installation Configuration</h1>
-In this tutorial I will be showing you the prerequisites and installation proccess of osTicket, an open-source ticketing system.<br />
+In this tutorial I will be showing you the Post-Installation steps you should take in order to configure OsTicket.<br />